OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/importing/screencast/slides.md

 - Multiple libraries could implement `log`
   - math library: The natural logarithm
   - web development library: Write a log file
 - Importing an entire library makes it very explicit from which namespace you use a function
-- Namespaces are one of the reasons why Python can succeed in so many different areas!
+- Namespaces are one of the reasons why Python has succeeded in so many different areas!

 </div>
 </div>